pete-hayes/Netskope-Admin-SSO-Control-for-Firefox/README.md

 # Netskope Admin SSO Control for Firefox
 A Mozilla Firefox extension that manages and controls automatic redirection to Single Sign-On (SSO) for the Netskope Administrator Portal.

-This extension is particularly useful for administrators who manage multiple Netskope tenants.
+This extension is particularly useful for administrators who manage multiple Netskope tenants and prefer local login.
 It prevents automatic redirection to SSO, allowing login with a local administrator account instead.
 Users can configure which tenants should redirect to SSO and which should open the local account login page.

 ## Usage